 Medical malpractice cases can be life-altering.
 Whether your doctor just outright got the diagnosis wrong or took too long to diagnose you, we can help.
 An experienced medical malpractice lawyer can help show how your doctor failed in their duty of care.

-At Regan Zambri Long PLLC, our medical malpractice lawyers have more than 100 years of experience combined.
-These types of cases can be incredibly complex, and you may need help understanding your specific case.
+At Regan Zambri Long PLLC, our personal injury lawyers have more than 100 years of experience combined helping injured patients in Washington DC, Maryland, and Virginia.
+Medical malpractice lawsuits can be incredibly complex, and you may need help understanding your specific case.

 If medical negligence was involved in your medical misdiagnosis, an experienced medical malpractice attorney can help you seek justice.
 No matter the type of misdiagnosis or late diagnosis that has dramatically affected you and your loved ones, a medical malpractice lawyer at Regan Zambri Long can help you build the strongest case possible to get the compensation you deserve.

 Our Washington, DC misdiagnosis lawyers have been helping injury victims throughout the DC Metro area for more than three decades.
 With a registered nurse on staff, we have the expertise needed to determine when the diagnosis should have been made.
 It’s important to know what your legal options are in medical malpractice cases.
 We offer a free initial consultation to medical malpractice victims in Washington, DC, Maryland, and Virginia.

 Contact us today for your free consultation.